CTU-IIG/demos-sched/README.md

 ## Configuration terminology

+This section reviews the terminology used in later parts of this README.

 ### Process
 Single system process (currently started as a shell command, might change in the future), with a fixed time budget.
 In each window, each process from the